 Current blockage: there is a ton of organizational overhead associated with tracking what roles are unfilled and in need of volunteers each week, where the food is coming from, how it’s getting delivered, who is running which shifts, etc. Aside from exhausting all the free time of the leaders coordinating the efforts, it yields scenarios where teams are understaffed while some prospective volunteers never realize there’s an unserved need.

-What we’re doing about it: We believe there’s opportunity to remove some of the administrative burden here and smooth out the attendance as well by implementing a simple cascading “pager duty” type app that automatically recruits and manages teams weekly and enables volunteers to confirm or reject participation each week.
+What we’re doing about it: We believe there’s opportunity to remove some of the administrative burden here and smooth out the attendance as well by implementing a simple volunteer recruitment app that automatically solicits volunteers from their pool of 5000 members and assembles teams weekly, enables volunteers to claim tasks and handles notifying everyone of event logistics.
 This should reduce stress of managing the process and potentially enable new routes to be run with the existing volunteer base.

 Mission: Help protect and integrate refugees and migrants in Lisbon.